Learning through practice, problem-solving, and applying concepts.

 Application and Notification Timeline:

-Week 1: Applications close.
-Students notified of their assigned Engineering Learning Community workshop.
-Applications will remain open for workshops that have spots available
+Week 1: Students are notified of their assigned Engineering Learning Community section.

-Week 3-4: Students on waitlist will be placed in Engineering Learning Communities as spots become available
+Week 3-4: Students on waitlists will be placed in ELCs as spots become available.

 The IDEA Engineering Learning Communities are held in Jacobs Hall B805 .